 Student and Supervisor Eligibility

-- Students must be undertaking or have recently completed a degree relevant to advancing animal replacement science (biomedical science, computational chemistry etc.).
+- Students must be undertaking or have recently completed a degree relevant to advancing animal replacement science (biomedical science, computational chemistry, biophysics etc.).

 - Undergraduate students must have completed at least two years of their degree.

-- Students must be available to attend our free 3-day Summer School on 21st-23rd August 2019, which may be either during or after the period of their research project.
+- Students must be available to attend our free 2-day Summer School (dates to be confirmed), which will take place in early September.
 (Reasonable travel expenses to and from the Summer School will be reimbursed.)

 - Students are required to present their summer research project in the form of a poster presentation at the Summer School.

 Students cannot apply for funding directly.
-Applications must be made by a staff member at an appropriate research facility (University, Hospital, Research Institute).
+Applications must be made by a staff member at an appropriate research facility (University, Hospital, Company).
 We encourage students who wish to undertake a summer research project to get in touch with a potential supervisor to discuss the opportunity to work with them.
-The supervisor may then apply as the grant holder on their behalf.
+The supervisor can then apply on their behalf.

-Supervisors (grant holders) do not need to be tenured or have a permanent contract to apply; PostDocs, Research Assistants, Technicians or Lab managers are also eligible to be the grant holder for the Summer project.
+Applicants (the students’ supervisor) do not need to be tenured or have a permanent contract to apply; PhD Students, PostDocs, Research Assistants, Technicians or Lab managers are also eligible to be the grant holder for the Summer project.

 Interested in applying?
-Find out how to apply here.
+Find out how to apply.